Lebanese judge keeps brother of c.bank governor under arrest, judicial source says | Law-Order

 A Lebanese judge ordered on Thursday that Raja Salameh, the brother of the central bank governor, remain under arrest after he was charged last week with complicity in illicit enrichment, a judicial source familiar with the decision said.

-Raja Salameh has been under arrest since Judge Aoun charged him last week.
-At a hearing on Thursday, Judge Mansour ordered Raja Salameh's arrest pending the provision of documents that show the source of funds used to buy properties that are under investigation, the source said.
+Raja Salameh has been in detention since Judge Aoun charged him last week.
+At a hearing on Thursday, Judge Mansour ordered Raja Salameh remain in detention, pending the provision of documents that show the source of funds used to buy properties that are under investigation, the source said.

-Raja Salameh's lawyer could not immediately be reached for comment on Thursday.
+Riad Salameh's tenure has faced increased scrutiny since the financial system imploded in 2019, the most destabilising crisis since Lebanon’s 1975-90 civil war.
+Riad Salameh faces other investigations, including a Swiss inquiry over alleged aggravated money laundering at the central bank involving $300 million in gains by a company owned by Raja Salameh.

+Denying wrongdoing, Riad Salameh said last year that he had ordered an audit that had shown no public funds were used to pay fees and commissions to the company owned by his brother.
+Critics of Judge Aoun accuse her of acting in line with the political agenda of President Michel Aoun, who appointed her as a prosecutor and whose Free Patriotic Movement wants Salameh removed from his post.
+Judge Aoun says she is applying the law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)